 What is the clothing policy?

 Dress code is business casual, or you may wear scrubs.
-It is useful to have scrubs to hand anyhow, as you may be asked to wear them to observe surgery, for example.
+It is advisable to bring scrubs with you anyhow, as you may be asked to wear them to observe surgery, for example.

 Should I get a local cellular phone?

 This could help keep your costs down, especially if you are visiting for more than a few weeks.
 Verizon and T-Mobile have contract packages.
 See also: https://global.upenn.edu/isss/getting-started/cell-phones.
-Internet access is widespread, so WhatsApp, Messenger or similar would also be useful.
+Internet access is widespread, so apps like WhatsApp and Messenger are particularly useful.

 Why do I need to provide proof of financial ability?

 We are obliged to ask for proof of this, to demonstrate that you can visit the USA without running out of money to be able to return home – so you don’t stay here illegally.
 You need to show that your accommodation has been paid for and that you have money for daily expenses for the duration of your stay in America.